pyrsia/pyrsia/docs/rfc/readme.md

 #### Inspirations

-This has been havily inspired by other community driven projects and their RFC process.
+This has been derived from other community driven projects.
+But in the end the changes to this process can be proposed to the team and this process is open to being updated.

 - [React Native Proposals](https://github.com/react-native-community/discussions-and-proposals)
 - [Rust RFC](https://github.com/rust-lang/rfcs)